|RECOMMENDED PROCEDURES FOR REQUESTING A PERMIT TO CARRY OUT RESEARCH IN TURKEY

 LIBRARY and ARCHIVE PERMITS: For library or archive research with tenures of less than three months, most foreign scholars may enter Turkey on a tourist visa and

 Scholars wishing to carry out research in Turkey for terms longer than three months should apply for the research permit from the library, archive, or other sponsoring institution.
-In addition they must secure a research visa through the Consulate prior to entering Turkey, and a residence permit from local authorities within 30 days of arrival.
+In addition they must secure a research visa through a Turkish Consulate prior to entering Turkey.
+They also need to procure a residence permit from local authorities within 30 days of arrival.
 Non-U.S. researchers should consult the Turkish

 Consulate for specific procedures.

-MUSEUM COLLECTIONS PERMITS: Those who wish to work in any collections in museums
+MUSEUM COLLECTIONS PERMITS: Those who wish to work with any collections in museums

 other than library need both a research permit and a research visa.
 In some cases museum researchers may make use of a tourist visa (confirm with the museum director).
 Researchers should submit their research permit applications to the Ministry

 of Culture and Tourism, General Directorate of Cultural Heritage and Museums (Kültür

 Varlıkları ve Müzeler Genel Müdürlüğü, or KVMGM).
 Applicants should send a

 copy of the application also to the directors of the relevant museums.
 To expedite the process the application should contain specific and complete information about the material for study.
 In addition, if the material they wish to work with is part of an excavation or survey, researchers must submit a letter with their application that is signed by the project director giving permission to carry out the research.
 Names and addresses for the institutions or

 directorates will be provided by the

 Turkish Embassies and Consulates.
 A descriptive list of state and private museums is accessible on the website of Turkey's Ministry of Culture and Tourism.
 Linked here are a translation of the application

 regulations and the research permit application form